-We're fighting for Internet liberties and the online rights of all Americans by supporting four important ideas that promote justice, equality, and opportunity.
+We're fighting for Internet liberties and the online rights of all Americans and a better Internet for everyone by supporting four important ideas that promote justice, equality, and opportunity.

 Net neutrality is today's most noteworthy online rights issue.
 While it is just one piece of the puzzle, we support the principles of net neutrality:

 - Ban the blocking, discrimination or prioritization of web traffic by ISPs

 - Treat mobile and fixed/wired Internet access equally

 Open access to the Internet means that you get your choice of Internet service provider.

 We believe that ISPs should be made to compete for the business of American consumers.